 Who were the Jews of Berlin?
 How did they live? and what did they leave behind?

-Proceeding through this historical treasure hunt and integrating the clues into a narrative is a challenging task, one that I had the pleasure of undertaking for over six years.
+Proceeding through this historical treasure hunt and integrating the clues into a narrative is a challenging task, one that I had the pleasure of undertaking for over seven years.